Certified Nursing Assistant Programs in California: Your Guide to Training and Certification

 Steps to Becoming a Certified Nursing Assistant in California

 Becoming a Certified Nursing Assistant in California involves several steps, starting with completing an approved training program.
 It is vital to choose a program that meets the requirements set by the California Department of Public Health to ensure eligibility for certification.
-Upon successful completion of the training program, you will need to submit an application to the California Department of Public Health.
+Upon successful completion of the training program, you will need to apply to the California Department of Public Health.

 The next step is passing a competency exam, such as the NNAAP examination or the Competency Evaluation Exam, to demonstrate your knowledge and skills as a CNA.
 Once you have passed the exam, you must meet the remaining licensure requirements, including completing continuing education units during the two-year certification period.